springone-tour-2021/lab-workshop-3/workshop/content/exercises/D-01-content.md

 ```

 Now check out the logs by clicking on the Action's name and then build.
 You'll see a log for setting up the job, running through each of the actions in the workflow file, post logs, and completing the job.
 Click on any of them to check out the logs.
-Run this command and click on the link in in terminal 1:
+Run this command and click on the link in terminal 1:
 ```execute-1
 echo https://github.com/$GITHUB_ORG/cat-service/actions
 ```